all insights

 --------------------------------------

-When an index finds an offset in the query it proceeds as below:
+When an index finds an offset in the query, this is how it proceeds :

 1. Locating the Starting Point: Locates the first individual aged 30 or above.
 In our case, Dave (age 36) emerges as the initial person in our sorted index who fulfills this criterion.